Chic Harley

 Charles Wesley "Chic" Harley (September 15, 1895 – April 21, 1974) was an American football player and athlete, often credited with bringing Ohio State University's football program to national attention.
-Harley was Ohio State's first consensus first-team All-America selection and first three-time All-America selection.
+Harley was Ohio State's first consensus first-team All-American selection and first three-time All-America selection.
 In 1951, he became a charter inductee in the College Football Hall of Fame.

 In 1941, James Thurber described Harley's running skills for the New York City newspaper, PM, "If you never saw him run with a football, I can't describe it to you.
 It wasn't like Red Grange or Tom Harmon or anybody else.
 It was kind of a cross between music and cannon fire, and it brought your heart up under your ears."

-Early years
+Early life

-Charles Harley was born in Chicago, Illinois, hence the source of the nickname Chic, but his family moved to Columbus, Ohio when he was 12 years old.
+Harley was born in Chicago, Illinois, hence the source of the nickname Chic, but his family moved to Columbus, Ohio, when he was 12 years old.
 There Harley attended East High School.
 The family was to return to Chicago just before Harley's senior year, but the Columbus East principal convinced the family to let Harley stay for his final year.
 In his career at East High School, Harley's team lost only one game, his last.